axelerant/testimonials-widget/readme.txt

 * Easily label and link to reviewed item for Review schema
 * Easy to configure Next and Previous page indicators
 * Editors and admins can edit testimonial publisher
-* Fields for source, testimonial, image, title, location, email, company and URL details
+* Fields for author, testimonial, image, title, location, email, company and URL details
 * Flush URLs on deactivation
 * Gravatars saved as featured images
 * IDs column shown in testimonials edit page